Information for Candidates

 - Form 410 Statement of Organization of Recipient Committee: Must be filed within 10 days of receiving $2,000 in contributions.

-- Form 460 Recipient Committee Campaign Statement: This form is for use by all recipient committees who has raised or spent or will raise or spend $2,000 or more in a calendar year in connection with election to office or holding office.
+- Form 460 Recipient Committee Campaign Statement: This form is for use by all recipient committees who have raised or spent or will raise or spend $2,000 or more in a calendar year in connection with election to office or holding office.

 Look up Campaign Disclosure Statements and information on the Fair Political Practices Commission (FPPC) website.